A short, simple walk in the valley of Snaizeholme to the visit and spend some time with the delightful local population of red squirrels.

 My first encounter with the red squirrels was so special I knew I had to take my wife to meet them.
 It had taken a couple of years but finally I'd managed it and she loved every moment.

 After about 45 minutes more and more people were arriving so we finally decided to move on.
 Rather than going back the way we'd come we continued on the waymarked trail heading further up the valley.
 After passing the shore of Olav's Lake, below the cottage at West Field, we passed another remote house at Crook.
 Not long afterwards we finally left the woods to reach the farm at Stone Gill Foot.

 From the house we climbed up the farm's drive to reach the rough road above.
-Turning right on this it was then a simple walk of just over a mile back to the car.
+Turning right on this it was then a simple walk bacl along the road before turning right back down to Mirk Pot.
 Along the way there were some good views of this quiet little valley.